sphinx-doc/sphinx/doc/ext/viewcode.rst

 descriptions that leads to the source code of the described object.
 A link back from the source to the description will also be inserted.

-There are currently no configuration values for this extension; you just need to add ``'sphinx.ext.viewcode'`` to your :confval:`extensions` value for it to work.

-There is also an additional config value:
+There is an additional config value:

 .. confval:: viewcode_import